When is Halloween Kills' release date? Cast, trailer and news

 When is Halloween Kills’ release date?
 Cast, trailer and news

-Everything you need to know about the twelfth entry in the Halloween franchise.
+Everything you need to know about the 12th(!) entry in the Halloween franchise.

-When it comes to picking the most iconic slasher movie of all time, few horror fans could look past John Carpenter’s 1978 classic Halloween – a movie that has spawned all manner of sequels and reboots over the years.
+We might still have a year to wait for the next entry in the iconic Halloween franchise – but fans now have something to be excited by with the release of a brand new teaser trailer.

+The teaser offers a glimpse at another nerve-shredding film, the latest in a long line of follow-ups to John Carpenter’s seminal 1978 slasher and a direct sequel to the most recent 2018 movie.

-The most recent film in the franchise, 2018’s Halloween, saw Jamie Lee Curtis and Nick Castle return to play the roles of Laurie Strode and Michael Myers, and the film was a critical and commercial success.
+Jamie Lee Curtis and Nick Castle once again return to play the roles of Laurie Strode and Michael Myers, and will be hoping for another critical and commercial success following the success of the last film.

-Now it is getting a direct sequel and although the film was originally set to be in cinemas for the spooky season in 2020, that has now been pushed back as a result of the coronavirus pandemic.
+Originally intended to arrive in time for Halloween in 2020, the film is one of many to be pushed back by the coronavirus pandemic, with a new cinema release date now having been announced.

 When is Halloween Kills released in cinemas?